Optimal pulse processing, pile-up decomposition and applications of silicon drift detectors at LCLS: Pulse Processing Results

 \subsection{Pulse Arrival Times and Interaction Radii}

-Arrival time results are shown in Fig.~\ref{fig5}~(a); the pulse arrival times for the central aperture (black line, $t_0=\num{34.842}\pm\SI{0.012}{\micro\second}$) and peripheral (red line, $t_p=\num{35.574}\pm\SI{0.037}{\micro\second}$) are clearly separated.
+Arrival time results are shown in Fig.~\ref{fig4}~(a); the pulse arrival times for the central aperture (black line, $t_0=\num{34.842}\pm\SI{0.012}{\micro\second}$) and peripheral (red line, $t_p=\num{35.574}\pm\SI{0.037}{\micro\second}$) are clearly separated.

-The difference of \SI{732}{\nano\second} in pulse arrival times is due to the charge drift time between the SDD periphery and center \cite{segal1996simulation}.
+As the photons reach the SDD surface nearly at the same time, the difference of \SI{732}{\nano\second} in pulse arrival times is due to the charge drift time between the SDD periphery and center \cite{segal1996simulation}.
 The arrival time jitter (\SI{12}{\nano\second} r.m.s. in the center and \SI{37}{\nano\second} r.m.s. in the periphery) is significantly lower than the difference of arrival times, allowing precise pulse by pulse measurement of arrival times (and corresponding interaction radii), effectively turning the SDD into a position sensitive detector with tens of independent position channels and increasing resolution towards the center.